FarronF/limerick-council-meetings/meetings/2014/12/11-Monthly Meeting of Municipal District of Cappamore-Kilmallock/Minutes - Municipal District of Cappamore - Kilmallock - 27th November 2014.md

 markings and signage.
 The Senior Executive Engineer stated that the proposed

-changes had been referred to the Superintendent in Roxboro who had approved the--- 3
+changes had been referred to the Superintendent in Roxboro who had approved the
+---
+3

 changes.
 The estimated cost of the proposed works was €10,000 and works were